How fast does your phone charge? And how fast would you like your future smartphone to charge?

 All smartphone manufacturers are working hard to get the batteries of the future.
 There is an open hunt for increasingly advanced technologies in terms of fast charging, and the reasons are obvious.

-The game is simple: the applications of use are expanding, mobile phones are increasing performance, companies must solve the problem of lack of energy.
+The game is simple: applications are expanding, mobile phones are increasing in performance, companies must solve the problem of lack of energy.

 Today though, in spite of so many efforts, there is no technology that allows manufacturers to supply more energy to a battery with a given capacity.